mul-cps/edu_nodered_ros2_plugin/README.md

 ### Checking if Node-Red is already Installed

-It could happen that the compose up command fails duo to the port 1880 is already in use.
-The application that caused this error can be determined by following command:
+It may happen that the **compose-up** command fails because port 1880 is already in use.
+The application that caused this error can be determined with the following command:

 ```bash
 sudo netstat -tulpn